 Join Us

 Weekly rehearsals create a safe space to hone musical skills and forge lasting friendships.
 ACC singers come from all around Alexandria and northern Virginia, connecting our city’s youth and families through the power of song and artistry.
+Read more about our ensembles below, and register today!

 Rehearsals

-Rehearsals are on Tuesdays at Westminster Presbyterian Church (2701 Cameron Mills Rd, Alexandria, VA 22302).
+Rehearsals are on Tuesdays at Westminster Presbyterian Church, 2701 Cameron Mills Rd, Alexandria, VA 22302.

 Kindergarten